-When you’re on the move, there’s a lot to think about; first and foremost, making sure that your new home has the essentials: Power and Heat.
-Moving is tough enough without electricity to keep the fridge and your beer cold, and oven to keep your pizza hot.
+When you’re on the move, there’s a lot to think about; first and foremost, make sure that your new home has the essentials: Power and Heat.
+Moving is challenging enough without electricity to keep the fridge and your beer cold and the oven to keep your pizza hot.

 Don’t forget to cancel your home insurance and close your utility accounts, notify your contacts of your new address and make arrangements to get your stuff to your new home.
 If you live in a strata condo or townhouse, you may also have to inform the building manager of your move so they can provide you exclusive use of an elevator as well as security.

 Change of Address Checklist